 Gwendolyn Wright is Professor of architecture at Columbia University where, in 1985, she was the first woman to receive tenure in the Graduate School of Architecture, Planning and Preservation.
 She also holds appointments in Columbia's departments of history and art history.
 She received her M.Arch. and PhD. degrees from the University of California at Berkeley.
 Academic awards include a Guggenheim Fellowship, a Getty Fellowship, and election to the Society of American Historians which honors literary quality.

 Wright has focused principally on American architecture and urbanism from the late-nineteenth century to the present day.
 She has also written extensively about transnational exchanges, especially colonial and more recent neo-colonial aspects of both modernism and historic preservation.
 She is the author of six books and scores of articles.
+Even daily press newspaper wrote about her.

 Her newest book is USA, part of the Modern Architectures in History series from Reaktion Books.
 USA recasts established ideas about American modernism by highlighting key shifts and conflicts about work, homes, and public life from 1865 to the present.
 Architecture and the entire built environment provide a matrix that interweaves social norms and individual imaginations, high art and popular culture, prevailing conditions and visions of change.